NottingHack/rules/README.rst

 Workflow for making suggestions
 -------------------------------

 If you have a suggestion that isn't quite a change, or you can't work out how to make changes, please raise an `issue <https://github.com/NottingHack/rules/issues>`_.
+An issue is generally to raise a point or start a discussion.

 Simply click 'New Issue' from that page, give it a title and a description, including as much detail as you can, and click 'Submit new issue'.